Skip to content

 Claims

-Producer-declared attributes — health, quality, heritage, and other declared product attributes.
+Producer-declared attributes: health, quality, heritage, and more.

 DECLARATIVE